usdoj/foia.gov/agency-api-spec.md

 **Required:** | no
 **Example:** | `[{"filename": "letter.pdf", "content_type": "application/pdf", "filesize": 27556, "filedata": "YSBiYXNlNjQgZW5jb2RlZCBmaWxlCg=="}]`

-**Field:** | `agency_form_fields`
+**Field:** | `agency_component_specific_fields`
 :--- |:---
 **Type:** | object
-**Description:** | Agency specific request form fields as specified in your [agency's metadata file](https://github.com/18F/foia-recommendations/blob/master/schemas.md#agency-metadata-file).
+**Description:** | Agency component specific request form fields as specified in your [agency's metadata file][agency-metadata-file-schema].
 **Required:** | if applicable
 **Example:** | `{"form_460A_case_number": "3347", "requester_type": "Journalist"}`

 #### Agency form fields

-Your agency might have additional fields specified in your [agency metadata file](https://github.com/18F/foia-recommendations/blob/master/schemas.md#agency-metadata-file).
-These additional fields are unique to your agency and are captured separately in the `agency_form_fields` object.
+Your agency component might have additional fields specified in your [agency metadata file][agency-metadata-file-schema].
+These additional fields are unique to your agency and are captured separately in the `agency_component_specific_fields` object.

-The specific fields in `agency_form_fields` will be defined by your metadata file which includes both required and optional form fields.
+The fields in `agency_component_specific_fields` will be defined by your agency metadata file which includes both required and optional form fields.
 Any fields in `required_form_fields` will be considered required.
 Any fields in `additional_form_fields` will be considered optional.
-The portal will validate that any required fields are present.
+The FOIA.gov portal will ensure that required fields are present before POSTing a request to your endpoint.

 **Field:** | `*`
 :--- |:---
-**Type:** | determined by the [agency metadata file][agency-metadata-file-schema] **Description:** | Agency specific request form field as specified in your [agency's metadata file][agency-metadata-file-schema].
+**Type:** | determined by the [agency metadata file][agency-metadata-file-schema] **Description:** | Agency component specific request form field as specified in your [agency's metadata file][agency-metadata-file-schema].
 **Required:** | if applicable
 **Example:** | See [below](#agency-form-fields-example)